aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-php/php-programmers-guide/working-with-projects-in-php/verifying-project-structure-in-php/_index.md

 $project = new Project('test_tasks.mpp');
 if ($project == true)
 {
-    print "Project is ok" .
-PHP_EOL;
+    print "Project is ok";
 }
 else
 {
-    print "Project is not ok" .
-PHP_EOL;
+    print "Project is not ok";
 }
 {{< /highlight >}}